gammu/gammu/docs/manual/smsd/code.rst

     :param sms: Found outbox message will be stored here
     :param Config: Pointer to SMSD configuration data
-    :param ID: Identification of found message will be stored here.
+    :param ID: Identification of found message will be stored here, this should be unique for different message, so that repeated attempts to send same message can be detected by SMSD core.
     :return: Error code.

 .. c:function:: GSM_Error	GSM_SMSDService::MoveSMS  	      (GSM_MultiSMSMessage *sms, GSM_SMSDConfig *Config, char *ID, gboolean alwaysDelete, gboolean sent)